shubham-execideas/youuBlog/src/blog/we-spent-5-million-hours-engineering-ai-to-work-with-behavioral-health-here’s-what-we-learned-1.md

 ---
 title: "We spent five million hours engineering AI to work with Behavioral
-  Health: Here’s what we learned."
+  Health: Here’s what we learned.
+Datta"
 description: The article describes the process of engineering artificial intelligence (AI) to work with behavioral health, and the insights gained from this effort.
 The authors share the importance of using a human-centered